Janmey-Sachdev/Janmey-Sachdev/README.md

 - 👋 Hi, I’m Janmey Sachdev
 - 👀 I’m interested in coding, like a lot.
-- 🌱 I’m currently learning in 4th class.
+- 🌱 I’m currently learning in 5th class.
-- 💞️ I’m looking to collaborate on to make my own computer company.
+- 💞️ I’m looking to collaborate on making my own computer company.
 - ⚡ Fun fact: I am just a small child who knows coding.
 Coding starts in the 8th class!

 <!---